dilsg/allsky_weather/README.md

     {"DS_WETTER": {  "value": "

-    --- Data from the originasl DanielGallo script with always \n at the EndOfLines
+    --- Data from the original DanielGallo script with some modification : always \n at the EndOfLines

     "}}